boazbk/tcs/lec_26_quantum_computing.md

 There have been several proposals to build quantum computers:

 * [Superconducting quantum computers](https://en.wikipedia.org/wiki/Superconducting_quantum_computing) use superconducting electric circuits to do quantum computation.
-This is the direction where   [there has been most recent progress](https://arxiv.org/abs/1709.06678) towards "beating" classical computers (see [googlequantumfig](){.ref}).
+This is the direction where   [there has been most recent progress](https://arxiv.org/abs/1709.06678) towards "beating" classical computers.